 The best investment is useless if it doesn’t assist you in achieving your objectives.
 It’s a good fund if it meets your requirements.
-As a result, selecting a fund is a very personal decision that must assist you in achieving your long-term financial objectives.
-However, before any investment decision, investors must understand the general economic conditions.
+As a result, selecting a fund (mutual funds) is a very personal decision that must assist you in achieving your long-term financial objectives.
+However, investors must understand the general economic conditions before any investment decision.
 Therefore, in this respect, the following steps will be helpful in making any investment decision, particularly for those who are interested in investing in mutual funds in Pakistan.

 Investors are likely to be interested in the GDP growth rate since it provides an overall indicator of the economy’s relative performance, both historically and in terms of future expectations.
 Although GDP growth and stock market returns are both anticipated to be impacted by general economic activity, the connection between GDP and stock market returns is less clear.
 The GDP is influenced by changes in consumer and investment spending, and the stock market reflects investors’ expectations regarding the performance of the companies in the index as well as their opinions on the future of certain industries or the overall economy.
 As a result, the GDP growth rate provides an indication of the economy’s relative success over time, but there is no conclusive evidence that GDP growth affects stock market returns in the short run.